IHetterich/bee-capstone/README.md

 ## Questions
 - How have domestic bee populations responded after the uptick in CCD?
 - If they are recovering to what extent can we see that?
-- More than just the colonies, how has the honey industry been effecting in the wake of this colony die-off?

 ## The Data
 The focus on domestic bee colonies in the questions above is due to the nature of the data we are working with.
 While domestic honey producers have to register their operations with the USDA wild colonies obviously don't and as such the only complete data we have is for domestic colonies.